Border Gateway Protocol Complexity

 Firstly, when discussing data center network microsegmentation, with IPv6 micro-segmentation, we have many layer-2 security challenges.
 Similar to the IPv4 world, the assumption is one subnet is one security zone.
 This can be represented as a traditional VLAN with a corresponding VLAN ID or a more recent technology of VXLAN with a corresponding VXLAN ID.

 Devices in that domain are in one security domain, and all enjoy the same level of trust, representing several IPv6 security challenges.
-If intruders break into that segment, they can take advantage of that implicit trust between all devices.
-The main disadvantage is that intra-subnet communication is not secured, and multiple IPv6 first-hop vulnerabilities ( RA and NA spoofing, DHCPv6 spoofing, DAD DoS attack, and ND DoS attacks) exist.
+If intruders break into that segment, they can exploit that implicit trust between all devices.
+The main disadvantage is that intra-subnet communication is not secured, and multiple IPv6 first-hop vulnerabilities ( RA and NA spoofing, DHCPv6 spoofing, DAD DoS attacks, and ND DoS attacks).

 IPv6 security